-- Communicate often with the AUSA International Volunteer Coordinator.
+- Communicate often with the AUSA International Buddies Manager.

 How will I be supported in my role?

 You’ll receive an information booklet with useful information for new international students and you’ll attend a 1.5 hour training session will also prepare you for your role.

-The International Volunteer Coordinator will also be contactable throughout the semester, via email and phone if you have any queries or need support.
+The International Buddies Manager will also be contactable throughout the semester, via email and phone if you have any queries or need support.

 - You will be contacted via email and added into a Facebook group for AUSA Buddies.

 - You’ll need to participate in a 1.5 hour training session for AUSA Buddies.

 - You will be matched with at least two new international students who wants a Buddy based on common interests.